gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ```

-Note when saving the output to a file set the connection back to local, since the output files need to be saved on the ansible controller.
+Note when saving the output to a file set the connection to local, since the output files need to be saved on the ansible controller.

 - Run the playbook
 - Look for config files in `/home/cisco` directory